amgine/gitter/README.markdown

 Application is mainly tested on Win7, but should work on Vista/XP without any problems.

+## License

+Gitter is under GNU GPL3.

+See the LICENSE file for the full license text.

 ## Repository access options

 Currently, gitter supports interaction with repository through comand-line interface only, so you'll need git installation to work with gitter.